A. The costs for 2017-2018 follow.

 If you will be returning to Bucknell after a voluntary withdrawal, health withdrawal, or leave of absence, please be aware that you must re-apply for financial aid each year.
 Although we cannot make any guarantees, if you are eligible, we will do our best to provide financial aid to you.
 Our deadline for returning students is April 15, so please be sure to complete your financial aid file by this date.
 If you have questions as to what documentation is required, please contact the Office of Financial Aid.

-Once a student has been selected to participate in the Yellow Ribbon Program at Bucknell University, the student will remain eligible as long as each of the following has been met: Bucknell continues to participate in the Yellow Ribbon Program, the student remains in good academic standing, and the student has remaining VA entitlement.
+Upon being selected to participate in the Yellow Ribbon Program at Bucknell, you will remain eligible as long as Bucknell continues to participate in the Yellow Ribbon Program, you remain in good academic standing, and you still have remaining VA entitlement.

 A. The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
 In addition, the non-custodial parent (and spouse) must complete the Bucknell University Non-Custodial Parent's Form.

 A. While most Bucknell aid is awarded based on need, a limited number of merit scholarships can be awarded to incoming students based on special attributes.
-There is no special application necessary at this time for these non-need based scholarships; students are selected based on admissions or recruiting criteria.
+Students are selected based on admissions or recruiting criteria.
 See the Bucknell Scholarship Program section on our website for more information.